pdjr-signalk/pdjr-skplugin-renotifier/README.md

 Notifier scripts are shell scripts or executables located in the `bin/` folder under the plugin installation directory.
-Scripts must be executable by the owner of the executing Signale K Node server.
+Scripts must be executable by the owner of the running Signal K Node server and should provide the following interface.

+1. The script will only perform its defined function when one or more arguments are offered on the command line.

+2. When called with no arguments the script must return a string which describes the function of the script and offers advice on what argument values are acceptable.
+The exit value of the script must be 0.

+3. If the script cannot attempt to perform its function for whatever reason then the exit value must be 1 and the reason for failure issued on stdout.

+4.

 __signalk-renotifier__ executes a script by passing the text of the notification as the script's standard input and the contents of the